Alvin Rosco Stancil

 Donell Franklin Stancil

-Alvin was the seventh child and fifth son of Tom and Delaney.
+Alvin Rosco Stancil, the seventh child and fifth son of Tom and Delaney, was born May 11, 1876.

-Alvin was named Roscoe for a politician and Alvin for his mother's half brother, Alvin Raines.
+Alvin was named Roscoe for a politician and Alvin for his mother's half-brother, Alvin Raines.

 Alvin was a man of many talents.
-He had jet-black hair, blue eyes, a quick wit and a quick temper.
+He had jet-black hair, blue eyes, a quick wit, and a quick temper.
 He exhibited a special interest and ability in mechanical things from an early age.

-With this schedule, children could help with the fall harvest, spring planting and attend school.
+Alvin attended Woodard School in November, December, January, and February.
+With this schedule, children could help with the fall harvest, spring planting, and attend school.

-Alvin joined Holly Springs Free Will Baptist Church.
-Probably when his Ma's brother, Elder John Henry Sasser served from 1895 to 1898.
+Alvin joined Holly Springs Free Will Baptist Church, probably when his Ma's brother, Elder John Henry Sasser, served from 1895 to 1898.

 The Cabin Community looked forward to Alvin's arrival.
 A group of farmers met with him.
 Alvin said, "I will tell you about tobacco, starting at the beginning."
 And he did.

 When the nearby Smith Community needed help, he contacted his younger brother Harvey.
 Alvin and Harvey participated in community and church activities.
 Their musical ability was welcomed.
-Alvin played the violin and Harvey played the banjo.
+Alvin played the violin, and Harvey played the banjo.
 They were popular and warmly received by the communities.

 Harvey met his future wife, Gertrude Williams, at the Smith Chapel Church.
 The season lasted seven weeks.
 After the season was over, Alvin stayed and worked in a general store owned by William James Kennedy.
 Alvin courted Myrtle "Mertis" Smith and Della Mercer.
 Della was the daughter of Celia Jane Mercer Kennedy and step-daughter of William James Kennedy.